zzj-bj/SCHISM_Z/docs/DINOv2.md

 A simple and lightweight head designed for basic segmentation tasks.
 It processes transformer features and directly generates the segmentation map.

 **Key Features**:
-- Batch normalization followed by a 1x1 convolution.
+- Batch normalisation followed by a 1x1 convolution.
 - Efficient upsampling with bilinear interpolation to match input image dimensions.

 #### CNN Head